 Adjusted net income represents net income (loss), prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
-Adjustments to GAAP amounts include the pre-tax impact from amortization and non-restructuring impairment charges; restructuring and related charges, net; inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; significant legal and environmental charges; pension settlement charges; losses/gains on divestiture; tax effects of above adjustments as well as tax impacts from certain transactions, such as acquisitions or reorganizations; and other items identified by the company.
+Adjustments to GAAP amounts include the pre-tax impact from amortization and non-restructuring impairment charges; restructuring and related charges, net; inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; significant legal and environmental charges; losses/gains on divestiture; unrealized gains/losses on equity investment; gains on debt extinguishment, net; R&D upfront payments; tax effects of the aforementioned adjustments, changes in related uncertain tax positions, as well as tax impacts from certain transactions, such as acquisitions or reorganizations; and other items identified by the company.